marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/everything-about-instruction-patterns.rst

   If the vector has multiple elements, the RTL template is treated as a ``parallel`` expression.

-.. index:: pattern conditions

-.. index:: conditions, in patterns
+.. index:: pattern conditions, conditions, in patterns

 * The condition: This is a string which contains a C expression.
 When the compiler attempts to match RTL against a pattern, the condition is